BhatiaRaj/Wifi_Password_Grabber/README.md

-Here’s a concise project description for your GitHub README:

----

 # WiFi Password Viewer

 A Python script to retrieve saved WiFi profiles and their passwords on a Windows system.
 This tool is designed for network administrators and power users to manage and document WiFi credentials.